craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Violet Emitter
 > A small purple crystal that emits a beam of deep purple light.
 Typically stored in a toggleable metal cylinder.

-When used within relative darkness, you gain +8 to investigate bodily substances or diseases that are immediately in front of you.
+When toggled within relative darkness, you gain +8 to investigate bodily substances or diseases that are immediately in front of you.

 **Ingredients**;
 - XXX